chrisbrejon/OpenDRT-OCIO-Config/README.md

 * So far two looks have been added: "Contrast CDL" and "Warmy CDL"
 * They have been inspired by the Filmic and AgX OCIO configs (please find links below)
 * The use of Looks is highly recommended with Open DRT
+* To use one of the looks, you need to combine it with a View (it is not complicated)

 # Other available Color Management Workflows
 | Name                                                                                             | Author               | Release date |              Observations                             |